 The Exhibition Design was undertaken by Studio Myerscough.
 Founder Morag Myerscough is an award-winning graphic designer who set up her multi-discipline studio in 1993 and went on to found Supergrouplondon in 2010 with Luke Morgan.

-Designer Maker User is complemented by other temporary exhibitions including Beazley Designs of the Year 2016.
+The exhibition is complemented by other temporary exhibitions including Beazley Designs of the Year 2016.
 Along with this the museum also provide Learning and Research programmes to enrich learning in schools and enable the next generation of designers to shape our lives.